sarahtennis/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+O(1), constant time to append item to storage and constant time to increment size
 2. What is the runtime complexity of `dequeue`?
+O(n), linear time to delete an item from the list and constant time to decrement size
 3. What is the runtime complexity of `len`?
+O(1), constant time for value return

 ## Binary Search Tree